euclidprobe/euclidprobe.github.io/pages/mydoc/02c_Voron.md

 ## Trident & 2.4 Native Gantry Dock & Mount

 The mount attaches with screws in the holes of the left side motor bracket and clears the radius of the cable chain.
+M5x16 & M5x30's

 The dock attaches to the mount with an M5 nut dropped in the keyholed channel and thru-bolts with an M5x16 screw.
 Adjust the elevation as required to allow for a clean exit of the probe PCB.
-Fine tuning and tweaking credited to Dattas.
+Fine tuning and tweaking credited to Dattas and StvPtrsn.

 <div style="width:100%;text-align:center;">
 <a href="images\02-voron\Trident_TopMount.png" data-lity>